BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Terror
 - Will of Evil

-**ACTIVE/PASSIVE RULES**
+- **Morgul Blade** `ACTIVE`

-- **Morgul Blade** `ACTIVE` - Once per game, direct all attacks against one model, and if they suffer at least one wound that is not prevented by Fate, they are instantly killed.
+Once per game, direct all attacks against one model, and if they suffer at least one wound that is not prevented by Fate, they are instantly killed.

 </div>